0 | $0

 Home > White

-White Tea
+All White Tea

 Brewing Instructions:

-Generally about 1.5 teaspoons of white tea per cup should be used.
-White teas should be prepared with 180F (80C) water (not boiling) and steeped 3-4 minutes.
+Use approximately 1.5 teaspoons of white tea per cup.
+Prepare with 180°F (80°C) water (not boiling) and steep for 3-4 minutes.

 History:

-Producing white teas was extremely labor-intensive.
-Leaves and buds were picked from selected varietals of cultivated bushes or wild tea trees in early spring.
-They were immediately steamed and the buds were selected and stripped of their outer unopened leaf; only the delicate interior of the bud was reserved to be rinsed with spring water and dried.
-This process resulted in white teas whose leaves were paper thin and small.
-Once processed, the finished tea was distributed and often given as a tribute to the Song court in loose form.
-It was then ground to a fine, silvery-white powder that was whisked in the wide ceramic bowls used in the Song tea ceremony.
+White tea gained prominence during the Song Dynasty.
+Emperor Hui Zhong, who ruled China from 1101-1125, considered white tea the finest variety and contributed to the development of many white teas during his reign.
+Producing white tea was labor-intensive; leaves and buds were picked from selected varietals of cultivated bushes or wild tea trees in early spring, steamed, and then the buds were stripped of their outer unopened leaves.
+Only the delicate interior of the bud was reserved, rinsed with spring water, and dried.
+The resulting tea leaves were paper-thin and small.
+Once processed, the tea was distributed, often as a tribute to the Song court, in loose form before being ground to a fine, silvery-white powder and whisked in wide ceramic bowls for the Song tea ceremony.

-Health Benefits:
+Possible Health Benefits:

 Sort 16 Items: